 Berrow and Brean join 'Great British Beach Clean'

-cleans have been held in Burnham-On-Sea, Berrow and Brean to mark
+beach cleans are taking part in Burnham-On-Sea, Berrow and Brean

-estuary wide clean up, the first of its kind, took place over four
+estuary wide clean up, the first of its kind, is taking place over

 of Litter Free Somerset and the Severn Estuary Partnership have

 been co-ordinating the first ever estuary beach clean and are highlighting

 all the different beach cleans going on all around the Severn estuary.

 Severn Estuary Partnership (SEP) has called upon individuals, families,

 community groups and businesses across the estuary to take to the

 coast and clean up any litter that they can find.